Diverse Video Captioning Through Latent Variable Expansion: Related Work

 \subsection{RNN for Video Captioning}

-As a crucial challenge for visual content understanding, captioning tasks have attracted much attention for many years.~\cite{venugopalan2014translating} transferred knowledge from image caption models via adopting the CNN as the encoder and LSTM as the decoder.~\cite{pan2016jointly} used the mean-pooling caption model with joint visual and sentence embedding.
-To better encode the temporal structures of video,~\cite{yao2015describing} incorporated the local C3D features and a global temporal attention mechanism to select the most relevant temporal segments.~\cite{pan2016hierarchical} proposed a hierarchical recurrent video encoder to exploit multiple time-scale abstraction of the temporal information.
-More recently, a novel encoder-decoder-reconstruction network was proposed by~\cite{wang2018reconstruction} to utilize both the forward and backward flows for video captioning.~\cite{Aafaq_2019_CVPR} embedded temporal dynamics in visual features by hierarchically applying Short Fourier Transform to CNN features.
+As a crucial challenge for visual content understanding, captioning tasks have attracted much attention for many years.
+Venugopalan \emph{et al.}~\cite{venugopalan2014translating} transferred knowledge from image caption models via adopting the CNN as the encoder and LSTM as the decoder.
+Pan \emph{et al.}~\cite{pan2016jointly} used the mean-pooling caption model with joint visual and sentence embedding.
+To better encode the temporal structures of video, Yao \emph{et al.}~\cite{yao2015describing} incorporated the local C3D features and a global temporal attention mechanism to select the most relevant temporal segments.
+More recently, a novel encoder-decoder-reconstruction network was proposed by~\cite{wang2018reconstruction} to utilize both the forward and backward flows for video captioning.
+Aafaq \emph{et al.}~\cite{Aafaq_2019_CVPR} embedded temporal dynamics in visual features by hierarchically applying Short Fourier Transform to CNN features.

-Multi-sentence description for videos has been explored in various works~\cite{rohrbach2014coherent,shin2016beyond,yu2016video,song2018deterministic,shen2017weakly} recently.~\cite{rohrbach2014coherent} generated multiple video descriptions by focusing on different levels of details.~\cite{shin2016beyond} temporally segmented the video with action localization and then generated multiple captions for those segments.~\cite{yu2016video} proposed a hierarchical model containing a sentence generator that produces short sentences and a paragraph generator that captures the inter-sentence dependencies by taking the sentence vector as input.~\cite{shen2017weakly} exploited the spatial region information and further explored the correspondence between sentences and region-sequences.
+Multi-sentence description for videos has been explored in several works~\cite{shin2016beyond,yu2016video,song2018deterministic,shen2017weakly}.
+Shin \emph{et al.}~\cite{shin2016beyond} temporally segmented the video with action localization and then generated multiple captions for those segments.
+A hierarchical model containing a sentence generator that produces short sentences and a paragraph generator that captures the inter-sentence dependencies was proposed by ~\cite{yu2016video}.
+DVC~\cite{shen2017weakly} exploited the spatial region information and further explored the correspondence between sentences and region-sequences.
 Different from these methods which focus on temporally segmentation or spatial region information, MS-RNN~\cite{song2018deterministic} modeled the uncertainty observed in the data using latent stochastic variables.
 It can thereby generate multiple sentences with consideration of different random factors.
 In this paper we also pay attention to the latent variables, but we try to generate diverse captions from the video-level.